If you're hunting for AI dictation on a Mac, you will immediately hit two names: LumeVoice and MacWhisper.

 Write 5x Faster with LumeVoice

-Don't let your fingers slow down your thoughts.
-Experience the best live dictation on macOS.
+Stop letting your fingers bottleneck your output.
+Grab the best live dictation tool on macOS.

 - Zero Latency Typing